jinvoker/reporter1/README.md

 ./reporter
 ```

-This will create a copy of reporer in /usr/locale/bin directory to be used by os.
+This will create a copy of reporer in /usr/locale/bin directory to be used universally by the os.

 yet another screenshot program ,Aimed to remain simple and minimalistic with merely under 20 lines of code.